dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 descendant organisation unit query mode:

     GET /api/tracker/trackedEntities?filter=zHXD5Ve1Efw:EQ:A
-        &filter=AMpUYgxuCaE&orgUnit=DiszpKrYNg8;yMCshbaVExv
+        &attribure=AMpUYgxuCaE&orgUnit=DiszpKrYNg8;yMCshbaVExv

-A query for instances where one attribute is included in the response and one attribute is used as a filter:
+A query for instances where attributes are included in the response and one attribute is used as a filter:

     GET /api/tracker/trackedEntities?filter=zHXD5Ve1Efw:EQ:A